eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 > 4. As you are working, make sure that you save your file opening script(s) to this directory.
 {: .callout}

+### The File Setup
+Let's open and examine the structure of the file Plates_output_simple.csv.
+If you open the file in a text editor, you will see that the file contains several lines of textIf you open the file in a spreadsheet program such as LibreOfficeCalc or Excel, you can see that the file is organized into columns.

 ### Opening and reading files is a three-step process
 We will open and read the file in three steps.
 1. We will create a variable to hold the name of the file that we want to open.